brokenw1nter/NormalNotepad/README.md

 # NormalNotepad
 A "Normal" Notepad that is written in Java and Console based.
+With a twist, that being each document is serialized and the notepad is "HIGHLY" secure!
+You'll be able to create encrypted documents on the fly!
+Never have your notes seen by prying eyes ever again!
-## Changelog
+## Changelog (2.7.2020 03:40)
-Nothing has been changed as of the initial base release.
+- Implemented Document Object
+- Added Secondary View/Edit Menu
+- Implemented Simple Single Line Documents
+- Implemented Serialization and Deserialization of Documents
 ## Known Bugs
-- Creating, Opening, and Saving Documents is not implemented yet
+- Viewing an empty document causes NullPointerExceptions
 ## Questions and Answers
 - Q: Why is this console based?
 - A: Why not?
 It's not very practical but it's something I thought would be interesting.